Kale Chips are Gross (and Other Truths About Healthy Living)

-Any combination of apples, raisins, sunflower seeds, yogurt, carob, and peanut butter was acceptable for snacks and lunches at school.
+Any combination of apples, raisins, sunflower seeds, yogurt, carob, and peanut butter for snacks and lunches.
 What is carob?
-I was pitched the idea that it was a healthy substitute for chocolate.
-I think chocolate is healthy—healthy for my soul.
+Gen X was pitched the idea that it was a healthy substitute for chocolate.
+I think chocolate is healthy; chocolate M&Ms are healthy for my soul.
 Read How Carob Traumatized a Generation by Jonathan Kauffman if you subscribe to The New Yorker.
 I can’t wait to read his article on ToFurky.
-SOFT DRINKS NEVER, EVER, entered our house for any reason.

 In my teenage years, I embarked on a sugar-fueled adventure when the opportunity arose.
-I discovered Peanut Butter Captain Crunch during a week of dance camp and ate it daily while I could.
+I discovered Peanut Butter Captain Crunch during a week of dance camp and ate it daily.
 I also tried Krispy Kreme Doughnuts.
 I will never forget my first bite of the soft, sugar-glazed miracle.
 Later in life, my husband and I went to get doughnuts so often that my young son pointed at the Krispy Kreme sign and said his first word: "Dough."

 Previous